Click the highlighted text for more information about me or my consulting services at The Future of Publishing.

 But the story is far from over.
 It’s a fascinating ride.

-8. Bob Sacks, aka BoSacks, a learned veteran of the American media industry, has a very good website, although if you can digest three entries per day, you can subscribe to his essential industry newsletter.
+2. Bob Sacks, aka BoSacks, a learned veteran of the American media industry, has a very good website, and, if you can digest three entries per day, you can subscribe to his essential industry newsletter.

-9. The Neiman Journalism Lab at Harvard is the cat’s pajama’s: a fascinating exploration and reference, or as the site states: “a collaborative attempt to figure out how quality journalism can survive and thrive in the Internet age.”
+3. The Neiman Journalism Lab at Harvard is the cat’s pajamas: a fascinating exploration and reference, or as the site states: “a collaborative attempt to figure out how quality journalism can survive and thrive in the Internet age.”